No Time To Fail – A Free Film Screening For The Election Worker – Sponsored by LWV and the Grinnell Chamber of Commerce

 Election workers and volunteers are essential to upholding democracy in the United States.
-In 2020, amid a pandemic, and while facing attacks from a sitting president, election workers did their jobs without fail and produced the most secure election in history.
+In 2020, amid a pandemic, election workers did their jobs without fail and produced the most secure election in history.
 People turned out in record numbers in 2020 and election workers rose to the challenge.

 Instead of thanks for their dedication and long hours or work and service, many received threats and attacks through a coordinated campaign of disinformation.